ingram-projects/animxyz/docs/content/sections/react-dynamic-xyz.md

           </XyzTransitionGroup>
 ---

-If you need to dynamically or conditionally set and combine `xyz` utilities you can use the `xyz(...)` helper function.
+If you need to dynamically or conditionally set and combine `xyz` utilities you can use the `xyz()` helper function.

 ```jsx
 import { xyz } from '@animxyz/react'